CosmoLike/cocoa/README.md

     --> Returned "Not found" (-13) instead of "Success" (0)
     --------------------------------------------------------------------------

 The origin of this problem lies in the choice of conda-forge developers to not compile openmpi with Infiniband compatibility.
-The solution is to replace `mpirun -n XXX` with `mpirun -n XXX --mca btl tcp,self` which will enforce the TCP protocol for communication.
+The solution is to replace `mpirun -n XXX cobaya-run` with `mpirun -n XXX --mca btl tcp,self cobaya-run` (please replace `XXX` by the number of MPI cores) which will enforce the TCP protocol for communication.
 Users outraged by the small overhead TCP will bring over Infiniband can perform the [installation via Cocoa's internal cache](required_packages_cache) that depends on the HPC module system to load the openmpi compiled by the system administrators.

 Once the work on the Cocoa environment is done, type: